transferzero/api-documentation/_docs/architecture.md

 # Metadata

-Most models in the TransferZero API allow storing any metadata, which will be returned when querying the object, including callouts from webhooks.
+Most models in the AZA Finance API allow storing any metadata, which will be returned when querying the object, including callouts from webhooks.
 This facility can be used to store any data on the models.

 # External ID